jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 # (Advanced) Editing Android Application

-If you are interested in editing the Android application for your own research, we briefly the set-up requirements for doing so.
+If you are interested in editing the Android application for your own research, we briefly outline the set-up requirements for doing so.
 Please note, these are the general steps which must be undertaken and not a step-by-step guide on how to modify the files.
+Modifying these files requires some familiarity of (or willingness to learn) dart.

 ## Step 1 - Install Android Studio IDE